 What exactly is the 'automated company' proposed in Argentina's draft bill?

-An 'automated company' is a new legal category proposed by President Javier Milei that would allow a firm to be run by algorithms or AI agents, with human shareholders permitted but no longer required.
-The bill was sent to Congress on May 29 and would replace Argentina's General Companies Act, which has been in force since 1972.
+An 'automated company' is a new legal category proposed by President Javier Milei.
+It would let a firm be run by algorithms or AI agents, with human shareholders permitted but no longer required.
+The bill was sent to Congress on May 29 and would replace Argentina's General Companies Act, in force since 1972.

 Does the proposed law truly remove all human involvement from these AI-run companies?